ldijkman/randomnerd_esp32_wifi_manager/README.md

 each device its webpage lists automaticly all other devices in the local network wit a link to its URL http://kitchen,local    http://living.local etc

-each device  its own webpage
+each device  its own webpage (browse trough your house)

 each device its on easy to set & overview timed settings (loads of timed settings possible)